What Does Insemination Syringe Mean?

 An insemination syringe is a needless syringe used to deliver sperm into the vagina as a method of at-home insemination.
 Typically, a clean, disposable 5-10mm syringe is used.
-An insemination syringe is a simple tool that can help those struggling to conceive or to help individuals or couples wishing to conceive without intercourse.
+An insemination syringe is a simple tool that can help individuals or couples wishing to conceive without intercourse.

-An insemination syringe may also be called a semen syringe, conception syringe or IUI syringe.
+An insemination syringe may also be called a semen syringe, conception syringe or an IUI syringe.

 Self-insemination is sometimes called the "turkey baster method" because of the similarity between the insemination syringe and a turkey baster.
 However, the syringes are much smaller than a standard turkey baster.
 The insemination syringe is usually a 5-10mm needless disposable syringe obtained from a health care provider or online kit.

 A woman can then administer the semen sample into her own vagina or have someone else do it for her.
-She should be lying flat and may want to elevate her hips to help keep the semen from leaking out.
-Often, the syringe can then either be disposed of or rinsed and reused by the same person in the future.
-Note that any residual soap or cleaner can be harmful sperm.
+She should be lying flat and may want to elevate her hips.